 Please select one of our areas of expertise below to learn more:

 Climate Change Impacts and Adaptation

-IEMM supports planning for climate resilience in local ecosystems and communities through research into climate impacts on ecological systems and identification of specific climate adaptation strategies that can be employed to reduce the effects of those impacts.
-IEMM supports adaptive management strategies pairing actions with monitoring to ensure these actions are effective and efficient in addressing climate impacts.
+IEMM supports planning for climate resilience in local ecosystems and communities.
+We do this through research into climate impacts on ecological systems and identification of specific climate adaptation strategies that can be employed to reduce the effects of those impacts.
+IEMM supports adaptive management strategies that pair actions with monitoring to ensure these actions are effective and efficient in addressing climate impacts.

 Meaningful Stakeholder Engagement